SCBI-ForestGEO/SCBImortality/raw_data/README.md

-this folder contains the master versions of the SCBI annual mortality census.
+This folder contains the master versions of the raw data for SCBI annual mortality census.
+The cleaned files to use in analysis are in the data folder.